 Planet of the Apes (1968)

 Franklin J Schaffner’s film adaptation of Pierre Boulle’s novel, La Planète des singes, is now firmly a part of the science fiction canon.
 But it is easy to forget that this film and its sequels, much like The Time Machine, function principally as a set of analogical (and/or allegorical) social critiques of contemporary social mores.
 The story?
-When a man finds himself cast into a new world, where men are treated as little more than wild beasts, he is forced to adapt to his sudden shift in position on the food-chain.
+When a man finds himself cast into a new world where men are treated as little more than wild beasts, he is forced to adapt to his sudden shift in position on the food-chain.
 And then of course, there’s that ending…

 Twelve Monkeys (1995)

-Terry Gilliam’s finest film (in my humble opinion) marks one of the seminal achievements of the time travel genre.
+Terry Gilliam’s finest film (in my opinion) is one of the seminal achievements of the time travel genre.
 It is, depending on one’s perspective, either a remake of La Jetee or heavily inspired by it.
 The narrative is similar to La Jetee in the broadest sense, but as one might expect it introduces a far larger range of narrative complications, including the Gilliamesque possibility that the protagonist (Bruce Willis) might simply be insane.

 Les Visiteurs (1993)

 There is no denying that this is pure diversionary entertainment and contributes very little to the time travel genre as a whole (in fact, the task here is accomplished via magic rather than science).
 But this French comedy classic from Jean-Marie Poiré is a must.
 The story is simple enough; a medieval knight and his squire find themselves the victims of a magical incident that sends them catapulting into the 20th century.
-Beware the American remake, starring many of the same people… except they’re slightly older, speaking english and being less funny.
+Beware the American remake, starring many of the same people… except they’re slightly older, speaking english and less funny.

 George Roy Hill achieved the impossible dream in 1972 when Kurt Vonnegut proclaimed his satisfaction with the cinema adaptation of his challenging science fiction novel: ”I drool and cackle every time I watch that film, because it is so harmonious with what I felt when I wrote the book.”